(Keff Ciardello was on site for the retirement ceremony at Texas State. This is his first contribution to 8p9s.)

 His ability to overcome all those ups and downs, and yet still remain professional, humble and — above all — loyal is the reason Jeff Foster’s jersey will forever be enshrined at Texas State University.
 And the memory of his contributions, on and off the court, will forever be enshrined in the minds of both Bobcats and Pacers fans everywhere.

-Topics: Pay It Forward
+Tags: Pay It Forward